Juniper Hole on Middle Caicos

 The marine limestone in the Turks and Caicos can appear rugged and robust, yet it’s often quite soft, and will fracture easily.
 Do not attempt rock climbing.

 Another consideration is coral sumac, a poisonous type of tree that can cause severe blisters and skin conditions when touched.
 Coral sumac is very common in the area, and should be avoided.
-See Poisonous Plants, Insects, and Animals for more information and identification hints.

 During rainy periods, mosquitoes can be quite bad near Juniper Hole due to seasonal brackish ponds found in the area.
 See Mosquitoes in the Turks and Caicos.

-How Was Juniper Hole Formed?
+How Was the Juniper Hole Cave Formed?

 Middle Caicos is home to amazing geology, and some impressive Karst cave features, including Conch Bar Caves, the largest dry cave system in the Bahamas–Turks and Caicos archipelago, and the Middle Caicos Ocean Hole, which is likely the widest blue hole on Earth.